 We seek to do more with less

 The ACF is just a small part of the enormous cancer research ecosystem.
 We cannot act alone.
 As an independent non-profit organisation, it is our responsibility to support collaboration and facilitate synergies in this vast domain, as we can do more if we work together.
-Money for cancer research should be spent as efficiently as possible, according to the best possible outcomes.
+Money for cancer research should be spent as efficiently as possible.
 Knowledge should be shared and expertise made available across all boundaries.

 Engagement with other non-profit organisations